deepakprakash/metascrape/README.md

 ## Uses
 - Displaying "rich snippets" for websites like those found on Facebook, Google search results, Nuzzel, etc.
-- Extracting useful information from websites for various kinds of analytics, trend analysis, etc.
+- Extracting useful information from websites for various kinds of analytics, trend analysis, better search, etc.

-Metascrape is NOT a silver bullet for most things.
-Metascrape makes
+Note: While explaining Metascrape, some people tend to believe that Metascrape will magically take care of their core analysis, data processing etc. It doesn't.
+Metascrape simply makes accessing semantic web data easier and structured.
+You still need to do whatever you need to do with that data.

 ## Library